Paris is one of the best cities in the world, but unfortunately it's also one of the most expensive cities you can visit as a traveler.

-Even better: if you're a student in Paris and have a student ID you can show, you'll be able to score a ton of discounts for museums, shows, and activities all over the city.
+And, if you're a student in Paris and have a student ID, you'll be able to score a ton of discounts for museums, shows, and activities all over the city.

-This is one of my favorite activities in Paris, free or not.
+This is a must-see in Paris, free or not.

-This famous cemetery is an excellent spot to spend a quiet Sunday morning in reflection.
-The cemetery itself is huge and if you planned to wander down every pathway, you could spend an entire afternoon admiring the graves.
+This famous cemetery is an excellent spot to spend a quiet Sunday morning in reflection or to seek out the graves of famous people.
+The cemetery itself is huge and if you plan to wander down every pathway, you could spend an entire afternoon admiring the graves.

-There are plenty of famous people resting in Pere Lachaise's grounds, from Oscar Wilde to Frederic Chopin to Jim Morrison, whose grave is nearly always surrounded by fans of The Doors.
-Be sure to check out the maps when you enter the grounds to make sure you don't miss any graves on your list.
+Some of the famous people resting in Pere Lachaise's grounds include poet and playwright Oscar Wilde, composer Frederic Chopin, and Doors frontman Jim Morrison—whose grave is almost always surrounded by fans of The Doors.
+Check out the maps when you enter the grounds to make sure you don't miss any graves on your list.